AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

-### Disable {#disable}
+### [!UICONTROL Disable] {#disable}

-Similar to the Enable rule type, the **Disable** rule type allows you to enable or disable a form object based on whether a condition is satisfied or not.
+Similar to the Enable rule type, the **[!UICONTROL Disable]** rule type allows you to enable or disable a form object based on whether a condition is satisfied or not.
 The Disable rule type also triggers the Enable action in case the condition is not satisfied or returns `False`.

 A typical Disable rule is structured as follows: